washingtonsteven/swash-world-building/Joyride/Zomad.md

 ---
 # Zomad

-Bipedal plants, multiple arms, can grow sort of at will.
-Move on mobile platforms while young, still growing roots.
-But eventually must be planted, preferably with their family or an adopted family, and joi root systems for the rest of their lives.
+Bipedal plants with multiple arms, which they can grow at will.
+They move on mobile platforms while young, still growing roots.
+But eventually must be planted, preferably with their family or an adopted family, and join root systems for the rest of their lives.

-There is a planet that is actually just the accumulated mass of all of these people, still alive.
-Floating in space.
-I guess that means they can live in the vaccuum.
+In Zomad legend, [[there is a planet|Zomad planet]] whose entire mass is made of up billions of Zomad with entagled roots.
+This planet is considered a sort of "Holy Grail" for finding it among its people.

 ---
 [[Joyride Hub]]